Chicken, turkey and eggs

 Q2.
 Identify each licensing system maintained and state what products, appropriately grouped, are covered.

 Imports of chicken and chicken products, turkey and turkey products, eggs and egg products and broiler hatching eggs and chicks are subject to global TRQs and preferential TRQs under the CPTPP and CUSMA.
-All shipments within the TRQ access are administered using shipment specific permits and previous allocation of import quota, These products were placed on the Import Control List under the authority of Paragraph 5(1)(a) and (b) and Sections 5.3 and 6 of the Export and Import Permits Act.
+All shipments within the TRQ access are administered using shipment specific permits and previous allocation of import These products were placed on the Import Control List under the authority of Paragraph 5(1)(a) and (b) and Sections 5.3 and 6 of the Export and Import Permits Act.

 Q3.
 The system applies to goods originating in and coming from which countries?